How to Thicken Soup: 17 Healthy Ways to Make Soup More Creamy

 Apple sauce is a fantastic ingredient in many winter soups.
 Look for an apple sauce with no sugar added or make your own.

 Add 1/2-1 cup at a time until you reach your desired thickness.
+Try this delicious chicken soup recipe using bone broth.

 Egg yolks are a great thickening agent—they add texture and richness to your soups.
 Follow these steps to thicken your broth or soup using eggs.